Trump tells Mattis to indefinitely ban transgender recruits

-WASHINGTON (AP) — President Donald Trump on Friday directed the Pentagon to declare an indefinite ban on transgender individuals joining the military, but he appeared to leave open the possibility of allowing some already in uniform to remain in the military.
+WASHINGTON (AP) — President Donald Trump on Friday directed the Pentagon to extend indefinitely a ban on transgender individuals joining the military, but he appeared to leave open the possibility of allowing some already in uniform to remain.

+Trump gave Defense Secretary Jim Mattis authority to decide the matter of openly transgender individuals already serving, and he said that until the Pentagon chief makes that decision, “no action may be taken against” them.

-But on the question of what will happen to those transgender individuals who already are serving openly _ estimated to number in the low hundreds _ Trump seemed to leave some wiggle room for exceptions.
+But on the question of what will happen to those transgender individuals who already are serving openly – estimated to number in the low hundreds – Trump seemed to leave wiggle room for exceptions.
 A White House official who briefed reporters on the presidential order would not say whether Trump would permit any exceptions.

 Trump gave Mattis six months to come up with a policy on those currently serving, and he must implement it by March 23, 2018, the official said.